ErpNetDocs/dev/web-client/registered-panels.md

 ### Referenced-object panels

 Some entity forms include panels for important references, such as a customer, company, or payment term.
-The form creates a panel for the referenced object itself and can also expose that object's child collections.
+A referenced-object panel displays the single object reached through the reference from the current entity.
+The form can also expose child collections of that referenced object, so the user can inspect related details without leaving the current entity form.

 The reference path determines which object is displayed, but it is not appended to the panel name.
 The name is formed from the referenced repository: